chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 4. **Loop Termination** when condition fails or early exit occurs.
 5. **Loop Goal** achieved after termination, if we have maintained **Loop Invariant**.
 6. **Edge cases** ensure correctness at boundaries (first, last, zero iterations, etc.).

+In addition, we can also mention the definition of variables used in the loop, such as loop control variables and other state variables, which is optional but provides more information in the documentation.

+To write a correct loop, all these elements should be considered.
+In the following sections, we will delve into each of them in detail.
+We will focus on single-threaded, algorithmic loops (typical for competitive programming or algorithm exercises).

+I personally think **Loop Invariant** is the most valuable and important thing about a loop that helps programmer implement and reason about the loop.
+In a coding interview, if you cannot explain the loop invariant of a particular loop, the interviewer may think you don't understand your code and cannot prove its correctness.

+Asking yourself the following questions and perhaps documenting them in the code comment would be helpful:
+- What's the loop invariant?
+Why it's important to maintain it?
+- What's the loop variant?
+Why does it guarantee the termination?
+- What's the meaning of each variable/loop?
+- What's the goal/objective of each iteration?
+- What happens after each iteration?
+- What do we know after the loop terminates?

 ### Loop Goal